H G HireGauge Speak with our team

 Closing the loop: validating against patient and billing outcomes

 • 90-day productivity — calls resolved per shift, charts touched per day, claims processed per hour, scheduling accuracy.
-Whatever your operational dashboard already tracks.

 • Quality measures — documentation completeness scores, audit findings, error rates, customer or patient satisfaction tracked at the individual level.